WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 Chlu decentralises ratings and reviews earned by vendors from selling their goods and services on marketplaces.
-These ratings and reviews are saved so that they can be verified by any third part.
+These ratings and reviews are saved so that they can be verified by any third party.
 The ratings and reviews data includes references to the entities and keys that signed the review.
 The ratings and reviews also include a reference to a public payment made through a cryptocurrency, the payment inturn